CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 What is the CAT Syllabus for MBA?

-The CAT syllabus for MBA covers all the relevant topics across all the sections.
+The CAT exam syllabus for MBA covers all the relevant topics across all the sections.
 You must check the latest syllabus and pattern before commencing your CAT preparation.
 Each section is divided into a wide range of topics that assess the candidate’s verbal skills, numerical aptitude and critical thinking ability.
-The CAT VARC syllabus includes RCs, Odd One Out, Para Summary, Para Jumbles, etc. However, the CAT Quant syllabus covers areas like Average, Ratio, Mixture & Alligation, Profit & Loss, SI CI, Percentages, TSD & Time and Work, Geometry, etc. While the CAT DILR syllabus involves areas like Tables, Cubes, Line & Bar Graphs, Linear Arrangements, Pie Charts, Circular Arrangements, Quant Based DI, Venn Diagrams, etc. You should build a strong grip in every chapter to maximise your chances of success in the exam.
+The CAT VARC syllabus includes RCs, Odd One Out, Para Summary, Para Jumbles, etc. However, the CAT Quant syllabus covers areas like Average, Ratio, Mixture & Alligation, Profit & Loss, SI CI, Percentages, TSD & Time and Work, Geometry, etc. While the CAT DILR syllabus involves areas like Tables, Cubes, Line & Bar Graphs, Linear Arrangements, Pie Charts, Circular Arrangements, Quant Based DI, Venn Diagrams, etc. You should build a strong grip in every chapter to maximize your chances of success in the exam.
 Continue reading to download the latest CAT Syllabus PDF on this page.

 CAT Syllabus- Highlights